 Apple calls its backup solution Time Machine, and you can use it to easily restore individual files as well as the entire operating system.
 The most recent versions of Windows feature File History, a straightforward backup tool whose purpose is to regularly back up versions of your files in the Documents, Music, Pictures, Videos, and Desktop folders.

-All you need to restore deleted videos on Windows and Mac is a free video recovery software solution called Disk Drill.
-Designed to simplify video recovery as much as possible and still deliver professional results, Disk Drill is the right choice for all Windows and Mac users.
+All you need to restore deleted videos on Windows is a free video recovery software solution called Disk Drill.
+Designed to simplify video recovery as much as possible and still deliver professional results, Disk Drill is the right choice for all Windows users.

 To recover deleted videos on Windows, follow these steps: